-15.28 InsightIntegration Module
+15.31 InsightIntegration Module

-The InsightIntegration Module implements integration between Insight and the HTML5 viewer.
+The InsightIntegration Module implements integration between Geocortex Analytics and the HTML5 viewer.

-The InsightIntegration Module collects usage and other data about the viewer and sends it to the Client Relay Collector in Insight.
-The InsightIntegration module creates a file in isolated storage and adds events that happen in the viewer to this file.
+The InsightIntegration Module collects usage and other data about the viewer and sends it to the Client Relay Collector in Analytics.
+The InsightIntegration module creates a file in local storage and adds events that happen in the viewer to this file.
 Once the file reaches 100 KB, or the configured amount of time has lapsed, the module creates a zip file and sends it to the Client Relay Collector.
-The module also creates a new file and starts adding events to the new file.
-The module sends the zipped file to the URL that you configure for the Client Relay Collector.